Imagawayaki vs. Obanyaki vs. Taiyaki vs. Dorayaki Cake

 As you may know, the disc-shaped cake has a slightly crispy outside, while the inside is soft and chewy.

 Imagawayaki or Obanyaki

-A legend holds that in the middle of the Edo period (1772 – 1781) a sweet shop near a bridge called “Imagawa-Bashi (今川橋)” in Edo (present-day Tokyo) first created the cake and started selling it.
-Hence, the Japanese cake originally has the name Imagawa-Yaki.
+A legend holds that in the middle of the Edo period, a sweet shop near a bridge named Imagawa Bashi (今川橋) in Edo (present-day Tokyo) created and sold the cake.

-However in modern times, it is also known by many other different names, and the following examples show how Imagawayaki cake is called in each region of Japan.
-As you can see below, the popular Japanese cake, Obanyaki is actually just the same thing as Imagawayaki.
+The following examples show what we call Imagawayaki in each region of Japan.
+As you can see below, Obanyaki is the same thing as Imagawayaki.

 - Obanyaki (大判焼き) – in various regions